kdrvs/ImgExtractor/README.md

 Extracting files from all directories of a folder, for example, from an phone backup.

-File types: png, jpg, jpeg, gif, tif, tiff, zip, pdf, 7z, webm, rtf, mpeg.
+File types: png, jpg, jpeg, gif, tif, tiff, zip, pdf, 7z, webm, rtf, mpeg, m4a, flv, mp4, m4v, mov.